These Halloween cupcakes are perfect for a Halloween party! They look like they have creepy spiders sitting on top of them!

 - When the cupcakes are done, remove them immediately from the tins and leave them on a cooling rack (or just on your counter if you don't own a cooling rack) to cool.

 - In a medium-sized mixing bowl, beat butter on high speed with an electric mixer for three minutes until light and fluffy.

 - Mix in powdered sugar a little bit at a time.

-- Mix in extracts.
+- Mix in anise and salt.

-- Spread or pipe on cooled cupcakes.
+- Pipe on cooled cupcakes.

 - Cut half of the gumdrops in half with a knife or scissors.

 - Cut each piece of rope licorice into 8 pieces.
 Trim the pieces so they hang halfway off the edge of a cupcake when placed in the center of the cupcake.

 - Place one gumdrop and the top half of one the gumdrop that were cut in half on each cupcake as the spider's head and body.